This post may contain affiliate links. Please see our disclosure policy.

 - Allow the mixture to sit on the hair for 15-20 minutes and rinse with warm water.

-- Wash out with shampoo and conditioner.
+- Wash out with homemade shampoo and homemade conditioner.

-Avocado and Milk Hair Treatment
+3. Avocado and Milk Hair Treatment

 1 ripe avocado (the riper, the better)